morispi/HG-CoLoR/README.md

 ### Output format

 The corrected reads are output in fasta format, with one sequence per line.
-The header of each corrected read currently consists of two or three components, defined as follow:
+The header of each corrected read currently consists of two or three components, as follow:

 `>id_len[_frag]`